Anderson–Price Memorial Library Building

 The Anderson–Price Memorial Library Building (also known as the Ormond Beach Woman's Club) is a historic library in Ormond Beach, Florida, United States.
 It is located at 42 North Beach Street, and was named for the City of Ormond Beach's co-founders John Anderson and Joseph D. Price.
-It was added to the National Register of Historic Places in 1984.
+It was added to the National Register of Historic Places in 1984 and is an example of 20th century architecture.

 Now run by the Ormond Beach Historical Trust, this building is the site of many events throughout the year.